Morant scores in final second, Grizzlies edge Suns 114-113 - NewsBreak

 TIP-INS

-Grizzlies: Have 10 or more steals in 13 of their last 14 games.
+Grizzlies: Have 10 or more steals in 12 of its last 13 games.
 The Grizzlies entered Monday leading the NBA in steals with 10.4 per game.

 Suns: Signed forward Emanuel Terry to a 10-day contract Monday.
-Terry, who is 6-9, played in two games with the Suns during 2018-19, and was playing for the G League Stockton Kings this season...
-Booker is four points shy of 10,000 in his career; if he reaches it in the Suns’ next game, he would be the sixth youngest NBA player to reach the milestone.
-He turned 25 in October.
+Terry, who is 6-9, played in two games with the Suns during 2018-19, and was playing for the G League Stockton Kings this season.

 Grizzlies: Host the Los Angeles Lakers on Wednesday.